Aber i Aber

 ..Treffynnon

 Ar hyd Aber Afon Dyfrdwy, mae tref farchnad Treffynnon.
-Fel rhan o brosiect Aber i Aber, bu CMW a'n tiwtor Julie Bulman, yn gweithio mewn partneriaeth â'r elusen iechyd meddwl Kim Inspire, i gyflwyno prosiect ysgrifennu caneuon gyda'u hoedolion sy'n byw gyda gwahanol heriau iechyd meddwl.
-Archwiliodd y prosiect fywyd yn Nhreffynnon, byw ar yr aber ac archwiliodd yr hunaniaeth Gymreig o fyw'n agos at ffin Lloegr i gynhyrchu eu fideo a'u caneuon eu hunain.
+Fel rhan o brosiect Aber i Aber, bu CGC a'n tiwtor Julie Bulman yn gweithio mewn partneriaeth â'r elusen iechyd meddwl Kim Inspire, i gyflwyno prosiect ysgrifennu caneuon gydag oedolion sy'n byw gyda gwahanol heriau iechyd meddwl.
+Nod y prosiect oedd archwilio bywyd yn Nhreffynnon, byw ger yr aber a beth yw hunaniaeth Gymreig mor agos at ffin Lloegr i gynhyrchu eu fideo a'u caneuon eu hunain.
 Ffilmiwyd y rhan fwyaf o'r fideo yng Nghapel Santes Gwenffrewi, sy'n gartref i Ffynnon Santes Gwenffrewi, sef y Ffynnon Sanctaidd y cafodd Treffynnon ei henwi ar ei hôl.

 ….